SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Absolutely never input directly into excel, very easy to mess up, when you start inputting data after scrolling far right, you'll miss the person's name and input data into someone else's name entirely, it's very easy for people to put data in the wrong pages, annoying to create a page for everyday and maintain it because people might not click the new page and may just fill the page that opens up to them.

-Your organizing team will have flawed incapable actors, who don't use excel properly, find a way to minimize their fuckups (like google forms with compulsory questions)
+Your organizing team will have flawed incapable actors (srijan don't call people flawed this way, , who don't use excel properly, find a way to minimize their fuckups (like google forms with compulsory questions)

  srijan, definitely talk about making sure that one set of people preps while the other debates.
 If a fellow senior adj will take 10 more minutes to show up, make sure that you get a party started with prep so that the delay of this adj is handled smoothly with no inconvenience to the recruits.